These gluten free chocolate thumbprint cookies have a soft, brownie-like texture and rich chocolate flavor. Perfect for any cookie plate!

 Melted chocolate, for drizzling (optional)

-Assemble the cookies.
 Once the cookies are cool, fill the thumbprint depressions with the cooled caramel, sprinkle immediately with chopped pecans and drizzle with the (optional) melted chocolate.
-Allow to sit at room temperature until set (about 20 minutes—less if you refrigerate the cookies).
+Allow the cookies to sit at room temperature until set (about 20 minutes—less if you refrigerate them).